AntonC9018/Hopper_University_Paper/paper.md

 # 1. Abstract

 Together with my colleague, we have created a Roguelike game, **Hopper**, based on the mechanics of *Crypt of the Necrodancer*.
 In the first section I explain why I initiated this project and what development path I took.
 The next few sections are more technical.
 There, I motivate and illustrate with concrete examples my design decisions of the system, explain how the game works internally.
 I present how I managed to escape boilerplate and code duplication via code generation with *Roslyn* and *T4*.
-Finally, I show how the same code generation tools can be used for integrating the project with the *Godot* game engine.

 # 2. Introduction